dennis95/dennix/README.md

 # Dennix

-Dennix is a unix-like hobbyist operating system for x86 written from scratch.
+Dennix is a unix-like hobbyist operating system for x86 and x86_64 written from scratch.
 It includes its own monolithic kernel written in C++, a standard C library, a shell and userspace utilities written in C.

 ## Building